The Wonders of Ancient Israel: Christian Heritage10 days / Religious Heritage Tours

 Step back into Biblical times on this excursion to the Galilean village of Kfar Kedem.
 You'll learn about Abraham and then have the opportunity to see how Galileans press olive oil, shear sheep and bake bread.

 Read the Olivet prophecy on the Mount of Olives

-Arrive in the holy city of Jerusalem, by way of Jericho.
-A bus tour takes you through the city’s most famous sites, including Temple Mount, Mt.
-Olive and the Garden of Gethsemane.
+En route to the holy city of Jerusalem, stop in Jericho to ride a cable car to the Quarantal Monastery.
+Then, a bus tour of Jerusalem takes you through the city’s most famous sites, including Temple Mount, Mount of Olives and the Garden of Gethsemane.
 You’ll also visit the Church of the Pater Noster, which commemorates the site where Jesus first taught the Lord’s Prayer.
 Tonight, join your group for an included dinner.
-You might opt to join our Jerusalem by Night tour for a unique view of the holy city.
+Then, choose to take a tour offering a unique view of the holy city at night.

 Witness Jerusalem lit up by night and gain a unique view of this historic city.
 Your tour departs after dinner, making its first stop in Mea Shearim, one of Jerusalem’s oldest neighborhoods.
 Your motor coach will bring you past illuminated walls and churches before arriving at the ruins of the Tower of David, where you'll enjoy a spectacular sound-and-light show.

 Begin exploring the city where it all began

 Church of Nativity, Milk Grotto, Shepherds’ fields, Home of St. John the Baptist, Church of Visitation